MEAL MODIFICATION PLAN

 Submission of Requests

-Completed Request for Meal Modification forms must be submitted to the school nurse in the building the student attends.
+Completed Request for Meal Modification form must be submitted to the school nurse in the building the student attends.

 Appeal Procedure